top of page

 Email Devin

-Devin Abellon, P.E. is the Business Development Manager for Engineering Services at Uponor North America.
+Devin Abellon, P.E. is the Vice President of Engineering Sales for Pyure.
 He has 25 years of experience in the HVAC and plumbing industries with a focus on high-performance and sustainable building design and construction.
 He holds a Bachelor of Science degree in Mechanical Engineering from the University of California at Santa Barbara and is a registered professional engineer in California and Arizona.
 He is an active member of both ASPE and ASHRAE, and serves as the ASHRAE Region X Nominating Member, Programs Subcommittee Chair for ASHRAE TC 6.5 and as an ASHRAE Distinguished Lecturer.
 He is also a member of ASHRAE’s Conferences and Expositions Committee.

 TOPICS